Goldsworthy Gurney: Biography

 At The Castle, Gurney regrouped from his carriage failure, applying his mind to the principle of illumination by the forcing of oxygen into a flame to increase the brilliance of the flame, giving rise to the Bude-Light.
 He also applied the principles of the blastpipe or steam jet to the ventilation of mines, as well as to the extinguishing of underground fires.

 His wife Elizabeth died in 1837, and is buried in St. Martin in the Fields.
 With his daughter – described as his constant companion – he moved to 'Reeds', a small house on the outskirts of Poughill, near Bude.
 In 1844 he bought a lease on Hornacott Manor, Boyton, 10 mi from Bude, where he built Wodleigh Cottage for himself, and engaged his interest in farming.
 In 1850 he gave up the lease on The Castle.
 In this period, he became a consultant, applying his innovative techniques to a range of problems, notably, after 1852, to the ventilation of the new Houses of Parliament where in 1854 he was appointed 'Inspector of Ventilation'.
 He had previously successfully lit parliament and Trafalgar Square.

 Perhaps arising out of the Boyton farming connection he took a second wife, being married at St. Giles in the Field to Jane Betty, the 24-year-old daughter of a farmer from Sheepwash, Devon; Gurney was 61.
 The marriage appears to have been unsuccessful; there was perhaps some contention between Anna Jane (39) and her much younger stepmother.
 Jane Betty was removed from Gurney's will, although they were never divorced.

 Gurney continued to divide his time between London and Cornwall, variously engaged in work with clients; experimenting and innovating in diverse fields such as heating (the Gurney Stove) or electrical conduction; and in improving his Hornacott estate.
 He was appointed president of the Launceston Agricultural Society.

-In 1863, Gurney was knighted by Queen Victoria, but later that year suffered a paralytic stroke; he sold Hornacott and retired back to Reeds in Cornwall, where he lived with his devoted Anna Jane, ultimately passing away on 28 February 1875.
+In 1863, Gurney was knighted by Queen Victoria, but later that year suffered a paralytic stroke; he sold Hornacott and retired back to Reeds in Cornwall, where he lived with his devoted Anna Jane, ultimately dying on 28 February 1875.
 He is buried at Launcells parish church.